drush-ops/drush/README.md

      rhymes with hush, rush, flush, etc. This is the preferred pronunciation.

   Q: Does Drush have unit tests?
   A: Drush has an excellent suite of unit tests.
-See the README.txt file in the /tests subdirectory for
+See the README.md file in the /tests subdirectory for
      more information.
 ```